 Benefits of cold therapy

-Cold therapy treatment, also known as cryotherapy, assists with the management of pain and inflammation post-surgery or injury.
-This “icing” after surgery not only helps with the management of pain after surgery but it reduces swelling to help patients heal faster.
+Cold therapy treatment, also known as cryotherapy, assists with managing pain and inflammation post-surgery or injury.
+This “icing” after surgery not only helps with managing pain after surgery but also reduces swelling to help patients heal faster.

 Types of Cold Therapy